 Have any questions?
 Call us.

-The Wexner Center’s educational programs are conceived to not only enhance the visitor’s experience of our artistic programming, but also to foster fresh perspectives, critical thinking, debate, and dialogue—all meant to draw meaningful connections between all forms of creative expression and multiple aspects of contemporary life.
+The Wexner Center’s educational programs enhance visitors’ experience of our artistic programming by fostering fresh perspectives, critical thinking, debate, and dialogue—all meant to draw meaningful connections between art and contemporary life.

-The Wex has partnered with roughly 200 schools over the years on such programs as the nationally noted Pages: An Art-and-Writing Program for High School Students; WorldView: Cultural Intersections in Contemporary Art; and Art & Ecology.
-These programs—all supporting Ohio’s academic content standards, which include cognitive and creative learning processes for student development—provide students with opportunities to develop crucial thinking and writing skills, to express themselves in a safe environment, and to discuss compelling current issues.
-As Andy Jados, principal of Columbus’s Big Walnut High School, noted, Pages is “by far the best educational experience I have ever observed.”
+The Wex has partnered with some 200 schools over the years on such programs as Pages, an internationally noted, yearlong writing program for high school students; the half-day seminar WorldView, exploring current events through the arts; and the semester-long course (for credit) Art & Ecology.
+These programs—all supporting Ohio’s academic content standards, which include cognitive and creative learning processes for student development—provide students with opportunities to develop critical thinking and writing skills, to express themselves and exchange ideas among diverse peers, and to discuss contemporary concerns.

-A full slate of educational offerings for lifelong learners are offered year-round, including docent-led walk-in tours of exhibitions, Q&A sessions with artists after select film screenings and performances, panels and symposia, and signature lectures by cultural and academic luminaries.
+A full slate of educational offerings for lifelong learners is offered year-round as well, including docent-led walk-in tours of exhibitions, Q&A sessions with artists after film screenings and performances, panels and symposia, and signature lectures by cultural and academic luminaries.